AUTOMATIC1111/stable-diffusion-webui/README.md

 #### Aspect ratio handling

-To run SD plugin need to resize image to size of (512 + 64*k)x512.
+Plugin needs to resize image to size of (512 + 64*k)x512.
 That can change aspect ratio and lead to suboptimal results.

-For txt2imt, img2img and inpainting if you select some area of the image, plugin can try to slightly increase size of an image patch, which is sent to SD.
-That may improve aspect ratio handling quite a bit.
+If you use selection, plugin will try to slightly increase size of an image patch, which is sent to SD.
+This improves aspect ratio handling quite a bit.
-Alternatively work with canvas sizes that have right aspect ratio, like 1024x1024, 1280x1024, ... like (512 + 64*k)x512.
+Alternatively work with image sizes that have right aspect ratio, like 1024x1024, 1280x1024, ... like (512 + 64*k)x512.

+TLDR; use selections, with them aspect ratio is less wrong.

+SD upscaling doesn't have this problem at all.

 #### Img2img